SOCOLOMBIAN/CART253/topics/Mod Jam/frogfrogfrog/ideas.md

 # Starting points

-Finding metro tickets on the ground and trying to sell them
+**Frog eating flies but it gets sad and harder to catch them**

-**Frog eating flies but it gets harder and harder to catch them**
+an scoring system where the frog need to reach a certain number of points to...

-an scoring system where the frog need to reach a certain number of points
+The appereance changes, became the most letal frog in the world Golden Poison

-Crossing the street and it’s busy
+a new implementation, instructions, ending? begining?

-Riding a tricycle but the wheel keeps falling off
+A special effect of music when the frog catches the flies

-Shaving people’s heads in beautiful patterns and showing them at an art gallery
+New background with jungle/ Colombian Thematic to represent the Golden poison frog

-Making cups out of clay and seeing what cafe customers say about them
+New type of flies to cover the special needs of the evolution of the frog

-Growing plants that eat you
+bonus points?

-Keeping a computer mouse as a pet and looking after it
+Continue until winning or stop and give a second change of life to the flies?

-Rewiring a light
+Dying for being greed?

-Cooking spaghetti with a dog
+Became a good frog again? but what is being a good frog?